goetzrobin/spartan/README.md

 #### Prerequisites

-- You will need `bun` as your package manager.
+- You will need `pnpm` as your package manager.
 - You will need to set up a [Supabase](https://supabase.com/) account (it's free)
 - You will need [NodeJs](https://nodejs.org/en) installed.
 The version I have working is `20.17.0`.